Moso (island): Tourism

 The Tasiriki community, in conjunction with Wan Smolbag Theatre, is the base for a turtle monitoring programme on northwestern Efate.
 The project is run throughout Vanuatu with the goal of preserving the endangered turtle species found in the Pacific.
 The community operates a bungalow that accommodates volunteers who stay for short-term periods assisting the locals with the turtle monitoring programme.

 Sunae community is attempting to initiate a small tour business to the eastern part of the island as part of a community development project.
 This part of the island is where parts of Les Aventuriers de Koh-Lanta, the French version of the Survivor TV series, were filmed.

-A few luxury homes have been developed and are rented to holiday makers, these homes are off the grid and operate via solar power and rain and well water but it now seems to be a millionaires row.
+A few luxury homes have been developed and are rented to holiday makers.
+These homes are off the grid and operate via solar power and rain and well water.

 Demographics

 There are approximately 240 ni-Vanuatu inhabitants on Moso, the majority in Tassirki village.